jakub-g/blog-wip-public/https-pitfalls/https-pitfalls.md

 -------

-*Who is this post for:* web & app developers, devops, sysadmins
+*Who is this post for:* web & app developers, devops, sysadmins; particularly if you're working in a big company and roll out HTTPS on your own

 *Technical difficulty:* low / intermediate (you know what is HTTPS, a CA, a certificate)